 Michael, 4th November 2018

-Born from a number of conversations between myself and Maestro Giulio Tampalini, it is with great excitement that I share with you that we will be working together to organise the first annual European Classical Guitar Symposium, set to take place between 25-31 August 2019 in Brescia, Italy.
+Born from a number of conversations between myself and Maestro Giulio Tampalini, it is with great excitement that I share with you that we will be working together to organise the first annual Brescia Classical Guitar Symposium, set to take place between 25-31 August 2019 in Brescia, Italy.

-The aim of the 2019 European Classical Guitar Symposium is to be more than just a festival.
+The aim of the 2019 Brescia Classical Guitar Symposium is to be more than just a festival.
 It is hoped that it will create an annual platform for the sharing of ideas across Europe, providing an opportunity for the classical guitar community and its audience to come together and discuss the current state of things and how we can all work together as we move into the future.
 This will include concerts, masterclasses, one-to-one lessons, presentations, round-table discussions and much more!

-If you would like to receive further information about attending the 2019 European Classical Guitar Symposium then please complete this contact form.
+If you would like to receive further information about attending the 2019 Brescia Classical Guitar Symposium then please complete this contact form.
 Similarly, if you are interested in being involved then please send your ideas over, we are very much open to any suggestions that you might have.